Guidelines for Housing Requests Based On Medical, Psychological, or Disability Related Needs

 - The credentials of the diagnosing professional.

-- Requests for housing accommodations should be submitted at least six weeks prior to the beginning of the quarter.
+- Requests for housing accommodations should be submitted at least sixty days prior to the beginning of the quarter.
 Contacting the DSS Office and the Office of Student Life later than this date may significantly limit the staff's ability to respond to requests for accommodations.

 - The DSS Coordinator will review documentation submitted.
 The DSS Coordinator may gather information from Student Life, Housing Services, Plant Services, Safety & Security, and other departments as appropriate.
 Once all necessary information is gathered, the DSS Coordinator will inform the Office of Student Life Housing Committee if the student meets criteria for accommodation and may recommend suitable housing options (if appropriate) to the committee.